Strand, Middlesex, London

 The outcry that The Lancet articles provoked was a significant factor leading to the passing of the Metropolitan Poor Act in 1867.
 The Act introduced major changes in the provision of care for London's sick poor and also resulted in the creation of the Metropolitan Asylums Board.

 From around 1873, after the building of a new workhouse at Edmonton, the Cleveland Street site was used as an infirmary by the Central London Sick Asylums District.
 This arrangement continued until 1913, although in 1901 formal ownership of the site was taken over by the Westminster City Council.
 After the Sick Asylum District was dissolved in 1913, the premises were leased to the Guardians of the united parishes of St Giles-in-the-Fields and St George Bloomsbury at a rent of £400 a year.
 From 1916 to 1922, the Metropolitan Asylums Board ran a children's infirmary at the site.
 The following year, Westminster Council was given permission to dispose of the site through a special parliamentary Act — the Westminster City Council (Cleveland Street Infirmary) Act 1923 (13 & 14 Geo.
 5, c.viii).

 The site was then acquired by the nearby Middlesex Hospital and was crucially involved in the hospital's rebuilding.
 The Cleveland Street premises were updated and half of the main hospital's capacity was then transferred there, after which the now empty half of the hospital building was demolished and reconstructed.
 The process was repeated with the other half of the hospital.

 The Cleveland Street building was in use as the Middlesex Hospital's out-patients department until 2006.
 The building was then left empty, but when its demolition appeared likely a campaign was launched to preserve it.
 This resulted in the listing of the building by English Heritage in 2011.
-The site is presently (2012) up for sale.
+The front section of the building has now been converted to residential use, while the rear parts of the building have been demolished.